 High Wind Sample

 This page provides a complete sample response for a high wind hazard from the Active Hazards API endpoint.
 High wind hazards include strong wind warnings, gale warnings, and wind advisories issued by national meteorological services.
-These alerts follow the Common Alerting Protocol (CAP) standard and are sourced from agencies such as the Australian Government Bureau of Meteorology (BoM), the U.S. National Weather Service (NWS), and Environment Canada.
+These alerts follow the Common Alerting Protocol (CAP) standard and are sourced from agencies such as Environment Canada, the U.S. National Weather Service (NWS), and the Australian Government Bureau of Meteorology (BoM).

 High Wind-Specific Properties